turgu1/mezzo/readme.md

 ## External Devices

 As stated, I'm using a Roland A-88 to control Mezzo.
 This MIDI controller is beneficial as it is equipped with a USB based serial interface.
-The usual MIDI connectors are also available but unused in this application for simplicity (no need for spefitif electronic changes to the PI).
+The usual MIDI connectors are also available but unused in this application for simplicity (no need for specific electronic changes to the PI).
 That controller supplies many knobs and buttons that allow controlling volume, reverb, etc. This is a rather expansive MIDI controller.
 Other options are available on the market.
 If you get access to a controller that only use MIDI standard connectors, you may have to built your own hardware interface or acquire a MIDI to USB adapter (search for "midi USB interface" on Amazon).
 Mezzo also support the used of a sustain pedal hooked to the MIDI controller

 For audio output, I've tried at first to use the PI on-board audio device but the sound quality was not adequate.
 I acquired a MUSE DAC (Digital to Analog Converter based on the famous PCM2704 chip available for 25$ on Amazon) that supply output for headphones, S/PDIF and optical connections that would allow for external audio amplification.